marulkan/cesnet-kafka/README.markdown

 By default, the ID is generated automatically as order of the node hostname (*::fqdn*) in the *hostnames* array.

-Beware changing requires internal data cleanups or internal metadata modification.
+Beware changing requires internal data cleanups or manual internal metadata modification.

 ####`log_dirs`

-The directories, where the log data is kept.
+The directories, where the log data are kept.
 Default: undef.

 For better performance it is recommended to use more directories on separated disks.